-- Under this award: - when Christmas Day falls on a Saturday or Sunday, a holiday in lieu is observed on 27 December; - when Boxing Day falls on a Saturday or Sunday, a holiday in lieu is observed on 28 December; and - when New Year's Day, Australia Day or Anzac Day falls on a Saturday or Sunday, a holiday in lieu is observed on the following Monday. - When a public holiday is observed on a substitute day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award. - Easter Saturday is considered a public holiday for the purposes of this award. - The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day.
-Employees required to work on Easter Sunday must be paid at public holiday rates. - When a public holiday (other than Easter Saturday) falls on an employee's rostered day off, the employee is entitled to a day in lieu to be taken at an agreed time.
+- Under this award: - When Christmas Day falls on a Saturday or Sunday, a holiday in lieu is observed on 27 December; - When Boxing Day falls on a Saturday or Sunday, a holiday in lieu is observed on 28 December; and - When New Year's Day or Australia Day falls on a Saturday or Sunday, a holiday in lieu is observed on the following Monday. - Easter Saturday is considered a public holiday. - The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day. - When a public holiday other than Easter Saturday falls on an employee's rostered day off, the employee is entitled to a day in lieu to be taken at an agreed time.